-All of our procurement staff have received anti-slavery training over the last 12 months and we are now developing a programme for relevant non-procurement staff.
+All of our procurement staff have again received anti-slavery training over the last 12 months and we delivered training to the wider business in December 2017 as intended.

 Progress on last year's objectives

-In last year's statement, we identified four areas that we wanted to enhance and develop during 2016/2017:
+In last year's statement, we identified four areas that we wanted to enhance and develop during FY18:

-- carrying out more in-depth due diligence on our medium risk suppliers
+- Carrying out additional due diligence on more medium risk suppliers

 Our plans for the next financial year